minio/docs/source/reference/minio-mc/mc-batch-status.rst

 .. versionchanged:: mc RELEASE.2024-07-03T20-17-25Z

-   Batch status can display for active, in-progress jobs or any batch job completed in the previous three (3) days.
+   Batch status displays summaries for active, in-progress jobs or any batch job completed in the previous three (3) days.

 .. end-mc-batch-status-desc